gcallah/JohnGray/papers/callahan.md

 neo-conservative project of bringing peaceful "enlightenment" to non-Western societies by bombing and invading them, along the way wrecking whatever social order they had.

-There is a paradox at the heart of this book: if free will is an illusion, as Gray suggests, then what is the point of his recommending we adopt a stoical attitude towards this fact?
-If we have no free will, we are not able to freely choose the attitude we adopt about this claimed reality.
+Despite its many virtues, there is a paradox at the heart of this book: if free will is an illusion, as Gray suggests, then what is the point of his recommending we adopt a stoical attitude towards this fact?
+If we have no free will, then we are not able to freely choose the attitude we adopt about that situation.

 ### Seven Types of Atheism